What is the Ethereum Ice Age?

 Ethereum is currently a Proof of Work cryptocurrency, meaning that computational power is needed, not only to produce new coins but to process transactions and to keep the entire ecosystem moving.
-In order to ensure the system is scalable and decentralized, Ethereum plans to move to a Proof of Stake protocol where a lot less computational power is required and miners can earn rewards according to their balance.
+In order to ensure the system is scalable and decentralized, Ethereum plans to move to a Proof of Stake protocol where a lot less computational power is required and miners can earn rewards according to their balance, a bit like gambling but without the risk, so if that's what you're looking for, we`ve created the Ethereum casino sites in 2020.
 The Ethereum Foundation is still working on the Proof of Stake protocol, Casper.

 Since Casper is not finished and it's not contained in the release version of Ethereum a hard-fork might be required to implement this change.
 An hard-fork creates an incompatibility between the previous version and the latest, there is always the possibility to create a "split" that result in two blockchains, like Ethereum Classic, did on the 1920000th block, after the hard-fork to refund The DAO token holders took place.